SaintWish/net-monitor/README.md

 ## Notice
 I modified this for my personal needs to run on my Raspberry Pi 3B, so use this at your own risk.
 It is also recommended that you know what you're doing before attempting to use this project.

+Keep in mind this is not secured so it's not recommended to run this on an open network.

 ## Quick Start
 ```
 git clone https://github.com/geerlingguy/internet-monitoring